ietf-scitt/use-cases/openssf_metrics.md

     - https://mailarchive.ietf.org/arch/msg/scitt/cgz-9oif4SLMbdLyPn0P6-E8cIY/
       - > This is interesting - many thanks Hannes.
 I notice our spec includes Merkle trees as the database structure - seems like an implementation detail, i.e. just a database.
 Can an implementer use, for example, an otherwise secured and RBAC'd record structure such as a file system or relational/hierarchical/sharded db, or is distributed ledger mandatory?
       - [df: overlay: Implement middleware/RBAC chains of ordered applications of overlays #1400](https://github.com/intel/dffml/issues/1400)
+    - SCITTzophrenia
+      - There exist N instances of SCITT, which ones are tied to the current executing system context?
+Those determine reality, aka what is real, what to trust, for that system context